gazebosim/sdf_tutorials/pose_frame_semantics/tutorial.md

 Requiring unique names for sibling elements simplifies the process of referencing frames by name, as it is sufficient to refer to a name of an element within the xml hierarchy without specifying the type.
-This allows an element's name to be used to implicitly refer to a frame attached to that element without worry of name collisions between sibling elements like links and joints.
+This allows an element's name to implicitly refer to a frame attached to that element without worry of name collisions between sibling elements like links and joints.